alphagov/notifications-net-client/DOCUMENTATION.md

 ### Method

-This returns the latest version of all templates _inside an object of some type?_.
+This returns the latest version of all templates.

 ```csharp
 TemplateList response = client.GetAllTemplates(